-- 9.1 New hard surfaces e.g. driveways or parking areas, should be designed to be in keeping with the character of the area.
-Where larger surfaces (greater than 5m2 in area) are proposed, you must show that surface water will drain away within the site, rather than into the road or a public sewer.
-You should take care to minimise the extent of hard surfaces and retain/provide as much soft landscaping as possible. - 9.2 Extensions should not have a negative impact on road safety and should not be built where they obstruct the views of pedestrians, cyclists or motorists.
+- 9.1 Applicants are always encouraged to drain any new or replacement hardstanding to a permeable surface, such as gravel, permeable concrete block paving or porous asphalt.
+Any new hard surface should also direct rainwater to a lawn or border to drain naturally.
+If you do not do this and your hardsurface exceeds 5 square metres, you may be required to apply for planning permission. - 9.2 Extensions should not have a negative impact on road safety and should not be built where they obstruct the views of pedestrians, cyclists or motorists.
 All garages should be at least 5.5 metres back from the pavement or service strip to ensure that your car does not obstruct the pavement. - 9.3 Where you need to provide or retain off-street parking, we will normally ask you to show that sufficient space could be adapted for car parking if required.
 You should follow the car parking standard guidelines as set out in Sefton Developers pack- Street Design Guide.